 Inventory, bunch : 0

-Lovage is available during the spring months.
+Lovage is available in the spring and early summer.

 Recipes that include Lovage.
 One is easiest, three is harder.